kenneth1003/entry.js/README.md

 # entry.js
 A light weight frontend plugin for showing elements with scroll event.
 ```
-"when it comes to web animation, transform and opacity are good friends"  -  By Paul Lewis
+"transform and opacity are good friends in css animation"  -  By Paul Lewis
 ```
 Transform and opacity do not trigger any geometry changes, **entry.js** takes advantage of them to make a smooth animation for element scroll entry.